lmammino/streams-workshop/05-pipes/README.md

  - [`crypto.createHash`](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm_options): creates a Transform stream that calculates the hash of the content that is flowing through the stream.
  - [`crypto.createHmac`](https://nodejs.org/api/crypto.html#crypto_crypto_createhmac_algorithm_key_options): creates a Transform stream that creates a signature for the data flowing through the stream.

+Here are some quick examples on how you can use these functions:

+TODO add examples.

 ---